transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 a preprint is allowed.
-The humanities and also journals from business, economics and management generally have either no preprint policy at all or are more diverse in regard to preprint version, often allowing preprints after peer review, which is a lot less common in the natural sciences.
+The humanities and also journals from business, economics and management generally have either no preprint policy at all or are more diverse in regard to preprint version, also allowing preprints after peer review, which is less common in the natural sciences.

-A complementary aspect of using preprints is, whether they can be cited.
+A complementary aspect of using preprints is whether they can be cited.
 The majority of journals
 (57%)
 does not specify, whether this is possible.
 Unclear policies on how to cite